 To the angel of the assembly in Philadelphia write: 'He who is holy, he who is true, he who has the key of David, he who opens and no one can shut, and who shuts and no one opens, says these things: 'I know your works (behold, I have set before you an open door, which no one can shut), that you have a little power, and kept my word, and didn't deny my name.'
 Revelation 3:7 WEB

-I may have been too young in their eyes, but God followed me home that night.
-I began to pray every night from that day forward in my life, whether I was saved or not.
+I may have been too young in their eyes, but God followed me home that night, and I began to pray from that day forward in my life, whether I was saved or not.
 After a few summers passed, a preacher drove up in our yard one Sunday afternoon and talked with my Dad.
 He owned a farm about forty minutes away and wanted to take me on as a helper.
-I could live with him and his wife and they would bring me home on the weekends.
-Surprisingly, Dad said yes.
+He said that I could live with him and his wife, and they would bring me home on the weekends.
+To my surprise, Dad said yes.

-So when school got out that summer, I spent the weeks living with a preacher and working in the tobacco fields.
-It was hard work, getting up by 5AM and were still checking barns at 11PM.
-His wife was the best cook, and I had my own room.
+So when school got out that summer, I spent the weeks living with preacher Clyde and working in the tobacco fields.
+It was hard work, getting up by 5AM and were still checking barns at 11PM, but his wife was the best cook, and I had my own room.
 I got to go to church and see a glimpse of a real family.
-Though I was still an outsider or servant, it was a big step up for me, and I could eat all I wanted.
+Though I was still an outsider, a servant, it was a big step up for me, and I could eat all I wanted.